britikar/First-repository/README.md

 ## Problem faced while writing the code
 I cannot use bold and italics athe same time.
+Unable to find the *propose changes* mentioned in Hello world.

 *Here in I have used some of the Markdown features while writing this.*